 I am here to attend the graduation ceremony of the prisoner who has occasioned these thoughts.
 In the summer of 2016, this journal published “The Murderer’s Mother,” an essay written by John J. Lennon, then serving part of his twenty-eight-years-to-life sentence at the notorious Attica Correctional Facility, in upstate New York.
-I later found out that the essay had come out of a creative writing workshop conducted in the prison by a Bard College professor.
+I later found out that the essay had come out of a creative writing workshop conducted in the prison by a Hamilton College professor.
 Lennon had learned about our journal from an edition of Best American Essays, and when his submission landed on the desk of our editor, he deemed it “an impressive moral reckoning…clean and true,” and decided to publish it.